Civic Arena (Pittsburgh): Notable musical events

 Motown came to the arena on March 6, 1969, with a Temptations concert.

 On July 11, 1971, the world's first "authorized" production of Jesus Christ Superstar opened at the Civic Arena.

-Black Sabbath played the arena on February 1, 1974.
+Black Sabbath played at the arena on February 1, 1974.
 Circus reported, "They broke the existing box office record by grossing $76,000."

 On August 14, 1974, Canadian rock band Rush played the first show on their debut US tour with new drummer Neil Peart at the Civic Arena.
 They were opening for Uriah Heep at this show.

+Pink Floyd was at the Civic Arena for The Dark Side of the Moon Tour on June 19, 1973.

 Elvis Presley played his final New Year's Eve show at the Civic Arena on December 31, 1976, and played to a sellout on June 25 and 26, 1973.
 The arena has hosted other major concerts by every act from Frank Sinatra to Garth Brooks to Jimmy Page and Robert Plant.